-Garbage Service by:

-Smith's Disposal

-& Recycling

-5750 Terex Avenue

-PO Box 125, Clarkston

-625•5470

-Milestones

-Milidrag gets federal appointment

-George D. Milidrag, a Clarkston resident and founder and chairman of Troy-based Engineering Technology Ltd., has been appointed a member of the board of the St. Lawrence Seaway Development Corp.
+Garbage Service by: Smith's Disposal & Recycling 5750 Terex Avenue PO Box 125; Clarkston.
+625•5470 Milestones Milidrag gets federal appointment George D. Milidrag, a Clarkston resident and founder and chairman of Troy-based Engineering Technology Ltd., has been appointed a member of the board of the St. Lawrence Seaway Development Corp.
 The organization overseas the operation of the 2,342-mile international waterway which links the Great Lakes and the Atlantic seaboard.
 The seaway is overseen jointly by the United States and Canadian governments.
-Milidrag's appointment was sponsored by US Ambassador to Canada (and former Michigan governor) James
+Milidrag's appointment was sponsored by US Ambassador to Canada (and former Michigan governor)

-Carmen Milidrag Blanchard.
+James Carmen Milidrag Blanchard.
 Milidrag was nominated by President Clinton and confirmed by Congress.
 A commodore of the US Naval Institute at Annapolis, MD, Millidrag, 63, is an avid yachtsman with 25 years experience.
 In recent years he has played a key role in the creation and development of the Palm Beach Maritime Museum in Florida, of which he is chairman of the board of governors.
 Engineering Technology was formed by Milidrag in 1973.
 It supplies a variety of product engineering, design and business services to its customers, including leading automakers.
 Milidrag was born in Detroit and attended Wayne State University.
 He earned his Certificate of Engineering at the Chrysler Institute of Engineering.
-He was recently honored by the Society of Automotive Engineers as chief executive of one of the world's eading 100 automotive industries.
+He was recently honored by the Society of Automotive Engineers as chief executive of one of the world's leading 100 automotive industries.
 He and his wife Tina maintain homes in Clarkston's Heather Lakes and in Palm Beach, FLA.
 The St. Lawrence Seaway Development Corp. board directs the operation of the corporation and provides insights on the effects of Seaway operations.
-Sponsors sought for pageant Adrienne Hein, 16, is on her way to the Miss Michigan Teen USA pageant in Royal Oak May 25 Now she is looking for some sponsors to help her The state pageant offers the chance at a \$2,000 prize and a trip to the nationals, the only televised teen pageant in the country.
+Sponsors sought for pageant Adrienne Hein, 16, is on her way to the Miss Michigan Teen USA pageant in Royal Oak May 25 Now she is looking for some sponsors to help her The state pageant offers the chance at a \$2,000 prize and a trip to thenationals, the only televised teen pageant in the country.
 Contestants will be judged on swimsuit, evening wear and an interview.

-Adrienne Hein Tickets for the pageant, which will be held at the Royal Oak Musid Theatre, are available through Ticketmaster.

-Grant marks 40 years

-On April 17 the staff at the Bud Grant Insurance Agency held an open house to celebrate Grant's 40th anniversary with State Farm Insurance.
+Sponsors will receive a listing in the pageant program.
+The deadline is fast approaching, so anyone interested should call Addresse at ka Veroniek Adrienne Hein early will be held at the Royal Oak Music Wishesprenziff buildingh Tickemaker Grant marks 40 years On April 17 the staff at the Bud Grant Insurance Agency held an open house to celebrate Grant's 40th anniversary with State Farm Insurance.
 Many agents, claims representatives, friends and family stopped by to help him celebrate the big day.
-Agency Field Executives Patty Cooper and Brad Smith presented Grant with a 40-year plaque and a diamond pin.
-The staff displayed 40 years worth of memorabilia and photos.
-Pictured with Grant are his staff (from left) Pamela Hotary, Tricia Calme-Sterne and Robin Vance.
-Grant has been at 6798 Dixie in the Clarkston Cinema building for the last 20 years.
+Agency Field Executives Patty Cooper and Brad Smith presented Grant with a 40-year Teunions Clarkston High School Class of 1966 will hold a reunion Friday, Aug.

-Meunions

-- Clarkston High School Class of 1966 will hold a reunion Friday, Aug.
 2 at Spring Lake Country Club.
-For more information call Elaine Keeley Schultz at 673-6542 or Cathy Richardson Albery at 681- - The Troy Athens Class of 1976 is planning its 20th class reunion.
+For more information call Elaine Keeley Schultz at 673-6542 or Cathy Richardson-Albery at 681- ● The Troy Athens Class of 1976 is planning its 20th class reunion.
 Call Ken McRuer at Troy Athens for more information at (810) 524-1200.
 The next Brad Pitt?